ryanfp/DnD-Compendium/ranger-slayer-homebrew.md

 *11th-level Ranger feature*

-The extra damage from your Hunter's Quarry feature increases to 2d6 (see the Quarry Damage column of the Ranger table).
+The extra damage from your Hunter's Quarry feature increases to 2d6 (see the Quarry Damage column of the Ranger table) and the duration increases to 8 hours.

 At 17th level, it increases again to 2d8.